 - Close ACT!

-- Right-click on My Computer on your Desktop or from your Windows Start menu, and select Manage.
+- Right-click on the Windows Start menu, and select Computer management

 - In the Computer Management console, expand Shared Folders on the left side, then click on Shares underneath it.